silverjuke/silverjuke/docs/user-guide.md

 Some other options can be set in the `[main]` section of the globals.ini file:

-- `assert =` If set to 1, assert warnings are enabled; the state is shown in the console window in this case.
+- `debug =` Set to 1 to enable additional debug checks and asserts.
 To invoke an additional test assert, use the value 2.
 Needed for debugging purposes only, defaults to 0.

-- `testdrive =` If set to 1, some tests are done at the start of Silverjuke, the result is shown in the console window.
-Needed for debugging purposes only, defaults to 0.

 Example:

     [main]
-    assert = 1
-    testdrive = 1
+    debug = 1

 Copyright (c) Bjoern Petersen Software Design and Development and contributors